J. T. Corenflos

 Jerry Troy "J. T." Corenflos (November 6, 1963 – October 24, 2020), was an American session musician and country guitarist, who played on an estimated 75 Number One hit records as well as hundreds of other recordings and hits.
-He received 14 nominations for "Guitarist of the Year" from the Academy of Country Music (2002-2012, 2014–2015, and 2020), winning in 2012 and 2020.
+He received 14 nominations for "Guitarist of the Year" from the Academy of Country Music (2002–2012, 2014–2015, and 2020), winning in 2012 and 2020.

-Early Years
+Early life

 Jerry Troy Corenflos was born on November 6, 1963, in Terre Haute, Indiana to parents Jerry and Alice Corenflos.
 His dad (Big Jerry) was a carpenter, who worked at Overhead Door company and, later, at Indiana State University.
 Although a gifted and hardworking carpenter, Big Jerry's real passion was music, a passion he shared and nurtured in the young Jerry Troy.
 JT's mom, Alice, worked at the Columbia Records pressing plant and the 8-track plant in Terre Haute.
-Alice later ran the small restaurant, the Shuffle Inn Restaurant and worked at (Larry Birds') Boston Connection restaurant.
+Alice later ran the small restaurant, the Shuffle Inn Restaurant and worked at (Larry Bird's) Boston Connection restaurant.
 JT has a son, Jacob Corenflos, who is also a musician, and two siblings, brother Steve Corenflos and sister Cathy.